 Elizabeth Park Conservancy in Hartford CT

 Perhaps most famous for their dramatic trellis rose arches, you can also find irises, dahlias, a heritage rose garden, and so much more at the Elizabeth Park Conservancy.
 Open year-round from dawn to dusk and free to enter, the tulip garden is always a crowd-pleaser as the brightly colored bulbs explode to life late April to early May!
+This is also one of the best free things to do in Hartford!

 Arnold Arboretum in Boston MA